KitioFofack/experim-web/README.md

  erpnextServerURLurl= http://capetc.dev.irex.aretex.ca
  erpnextAccount=testexperim@irex.aretex.ca
  erpnextAccountPassword=Test@123
+6 - Make sure dns resolution is working on your server sudo apt install dnsutils // install dns tools dig $HOSTNAME or nslookup $HOSTNAME // should return a results containing your hostname and your ip address The commands bellow will show your hostname echo $HOSTNAME // show your hostname hostname -i // show your ip address
+Make sur resolution is ok before the next step

-6- run as root user the script deployWithDocker.sh(uncomment some lines if needed) chmod +x deployWithDocker.sh sudo ./deployWithDocker.sh
+7- run as root user the script deployWithDocker.sh(uncomment some lines if needed) chmod +x deployWithDocker.sh sudo ./deployWithDocker.sh
-7- go to your favorite navigator at this address http(s)://$HOSTNAME/ or lauch with the ip-address 8- you can test your leap(prospect) creation using the url and credential at step 5
+8- go to your favorite navigator at this address http(s)://your_hostname to launch with the ip-address

+9- you can test your leap(prospect) creation using the url and credential at step 5